Things to Do with Your Toddler in Winter

 Let Them Run, Jump, Swim and Play

-Kids need their exercise, but when the weather doesn’t cooperate, it’s nice to have indoor facilities where they can run around and use up some energy!
+This supports physical development while staying warm.
+Kids need exercise, but when the weather doesn’t cooperate, it’s nice to have indoor facilities where they can run around and use up some energy!
 Places like The Little Gym offer drop-in programs and other events, as well as on-going classes.
 Swimming is not exactly something we usually think about in the winter, but there are plenty of indoor pools around where you and your child can swim.
 Check out the Greensboro Aquatic Center, your local YMCA, and Salem Gymnastics and Swim.
 In addition, many of the local Y’s also have zero-entry pools where you can walk with your toddler and can go in as deep as he/she feels comfortable.

 Hanes Mall is a great place to let your kids run free.
 During the week there are not many crowds (hours on website here), so toddlers can easily run a few steps ahead of you without any danger.
 There is a choo-choo train, which runs along the upper level of the mall.
 There is also a carousel, and plenty of ride-on toys for them to enjoy.
-(Most of the time they don’t even notice if you don’t put a quarter in to start those rides!)
 There are also enclosed play areas for toddlers to jump and slide.

 Enjoy Arts and Crafts